 Teams must still submit a risk assessment prior to training.
 This does not apply to teams with an active risk assessment; you can find out if your club has an active risk assessment here.

-QuidditchUK will allow a minimum of two months between the start of contact training at a national level, and running a tournament.
+QuidditchUK will allow 6-8 weeks between the start of contact training at a national level, and running a tournament.
 As guidelines from the English and Welsh governments currently stand, we do not expect contact training to resume while any coronavirus restrictions are in place.
 A review of social distancing measures in England is due upon the introduction of Step 3, which is currently set for 17th May.
 Guidelines from the Welsh Government specify that in Alert Level 1, which has the fewest restrictions, social distancing should be maintained, making it unlikely that we will see contact training in Wales prior to the summer.
 Scottish teams can return to contact training in Levels 0-2.

 If you have any queries, please get in touch with Abby Whiteley at firstname.lastname@example.org.

 In England, the rule of six will be in effect from the latter stage of Step 1.
 This is currently scheduled to be the 29th March.
 When the rule of six comes into effect, QuidditchUK will recommend training in groups of six; this is identical to the guidance which was in place during the summer.
 You can read the English guidelines in full here, and all the guidelines and resources here.
 We have not included the English government's proposed dates in our guidance, as these are liable to change.

 Please note that the English numbering convention for Covid-19 alert levels is the inverse of the convention in Scotland and Wales, meaning the English grid reads from left to right from most to fewest restrictions.
 The Welsh and Scottish tables read from left to right from fewest to most restrictions.